China's October exports fall in new sign of global weakness

-BEIJING (AP) — China’s exports fell again in October in a fresh sign of weak global demand that is complicating efforts by Beijing leaders to shore up economic growth and reduce reliance on trade and investment.
+BEIJING (AP) — China’s exports fell again in October in a fresh sign that weak global demand is complicating efforts by Beijing leaders to shore up economic growth and reduce reliance on trade and investment.

 Exports contracted by 7.3 percent from a year earlier to $178.1 billion, an improvement from September’s 10 percent decline, customs data showed Tuesday.
 Imports fell 1.4 percent to $129.1 billion, compared with the previous month’s 1.9 percent decline.